Loading...

 • Manually set system time to a known value.

-• Re-enable NTP synchronization.
+• Re-enable NTP synchronization and confirm health.

 Walkthrough